Courtney Cramey: AFL Women's career

 Cramey suffered a concussion in round seven, but participated in team practice the following week.
 She recovered to play her best game of the season in the inaugural AFLW Premiership, recording 23 disposals, second only to Erin Phillips.
 After the season, Cramey was listed in the All-Australian team.

 Adelaide signed Cramey for the 2018 season during the trade period in May 2017.
 She missed the first three rounds of the season due to a hamstring injury but returned for round four to bolster the Crows' defence.
 After 20 games over four seasons, Cramey retired at the end of the 2020 season.

+Post-playing career

+Cramey was one of five judges for the 2021 AFLW Grand Final best on ground award, and the only judge not to give any votes to the winner Kate Lutkins who polled 12 out of 15 votes.

 Personal life

 Cramey is a social worker, employed by the South Australian correctional services department as a principal advisor for parolees and people in Community Based Corrections.